zkonduit/ezkl-docs/Tutorials/MnistClansifier/contracts.md

 **2. Adjust compiler settings.**

 - Setting EVM Version: As you prepare to deploy the verifier and crypto idol contracts, it is critical to set the Ethereum Virtual Machine (EVM) version to a configuration that's compatible with layer 2 blockchains.
-In our experience, the 'London' version has shown to be the most compatible.
-For the purpose of this tutorial, we'll use Remix as our deployment platform.
-To modify the EVM version to 'London', navigate to the 'Advanced Configurations' tab and select 'London' from the 'EVM Version' dropdown list.
+Our testing has shown the 'London' version to be most compatible.
+For this tutorial we'll use the [Remix](https://remix.ethereum.org/) IDE to deploy our contracts.
+To modify the EVM version to `London`, navigate to the `Advanced Configurations` tab and select `London` from the `EVM Version` dropdown list.
 Neglecting to make this adjustment might result in unsuccessful deployment of your verifier Solidity code, often manifesting as a 'push0 not a valid opcode' error.

-- Enabling Optimizations: You will also need to check off the 'Enable Optimization' box in the 'Compiler' tab, otherwise the solidity compiler will throw a "stack too deep error".
+- Enabling Optimizations: In the `Compiler` tab, make sure `Enable optimization` is checked and the dropdown is set to `1`.

 ![](../../assets/mnistcontracts0.png)

 **3. Deployment**

-- You should deploy the verifier contract first, as we will need to pass the address of the verifier to the Mnist Clan contract’s constructor.
-Click the page icon next to ‘x’ on the deployed verifier instance to copy its address, then paste it into the _verifier deploy param of MnistClassifier.sol.
+- You need deploy the verifier contract first.
+As you will need to pass the address of the deployed verifier to the `Mnist Clan` contract’s constructor.
+Click the page icon next to the ‘x’ on the deployed verifier instance to copy its address, then paste it into the _verifier deploy param of MnistClassifier.sol.